jumphone/FitDevo/sup/README.md

-Here are the word and PDF versions of our supplementary files.
+Here are the Word and PDF versions of our supplementary files.